patricktrainer/patricktrainer.github.io/content/posts/Using-Self-Joins-To-Calculate-Your-Retention-Chur.md

 )
 ```
 We’re going to include all active users each month for whom:
+1.
-1.Here’s how we do it:
+Here’s how we do it:
 ```
 with
 monthly_activity as (